jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Shadow Mastiff.md

 RacialMods:
 Languages: Common (cannot speak)
 SQ:
+SpecialAbilities:
+  Bay (Su): >
-SpecialAbilities: Bay (Su) When a shadow mastiff howls or barks, all creatures within a 300-foot spread except evil outsiders must succeed at a DC 16 Will save or become panicked for 1d4 rounds.
+    When a shadow mastiff howls or barks, all creatures within a 300-foot spread except evil outsiders must succeed at a DC 16 Will save or become panicked for 1d4 rounds.
 This is a sonic, mind-affecting fear effect.
 A creature that successfully saves cannot be affected by the same mastiff's bay for 24 hours.
 This is a mind-affecting fear effect.
 The save DC is Charisma-based and includes a +2 racial bonus.
+  Shadow Blend (Su): >
-Shadow Blend (Su) In any condition of illumination other than full daylight, a shadow mastiff disappears into the shadows, giving it concealment (50% miss chance).
+    In any condition of illumination other than full daylight, a shadow mastiff disappears into the shadows, giving it concealment (50% miss chance).
 Artificial illumination, even a light or continual flame spell, does not negate this ability; a daylight spell, however, does.
 A shadow mastiff can suspend or resume this ability as a free action.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: